 - Test of Academic Proficiency (TAP) (test #400) - assesses knowledge of reading comprehension, language arts, writing, and math.
 Test is required to qualify for Advanced Standing. *Check with your advisor about qualifying for a waiver with acceptable ACT or SAT test scores.

 - Early Childhood Content Area Test (test #107) – assesses knowledge of language and literacy development, learning across the curriculum, diversity, collaboration, and professionalism in the early childhood program.
 Test is required before Student Teaching (deadlines apply).

-Each student seeking licensure from the College of Education/Professional Education Unit must complete supervised field experiences in appropriate settings in conjunction with education courses.
-The field experiences must include a variety of age levels (birth-age 8), multicultural experiences, and a minimum of 15 hours in special education settings.
-All field experiences must be completed prior to final approval for student teaching.
-Field experience hours should be entered by the student into the FEDS system when completing courses with field experience requirements.
-Two internship-type field-based courses (T&L 481, T&L 482) are associated with theory courses and should be taken concurrently with them.
+Each student seeking licensure from the College of Education must complete supervised Internships in appropriate settings in conjunction with education courses.
+In addition, there are some courses, which might require certain hours of field experience to be completed, and /or have field assignments, which students are required to complete.
+Two internship-type field-based courses (T&L 481, T&L 482) are aligned with curriculum and instruction theory courses across the program.
+Each internship course requires completing 75 hours of field experience in its relevant grade level classroom.
+T&L 481 is taken after successful completion of T&L 432.
+T&L 482 is taken concurrently with T&L 432.
 Since these internship courses are scheduled only once per academic year, be sure to work with your advisor in carefully mapping out when you will take them.
-FEDS entry of these clinical hours is not required.
-For details on requirements, expectations, documentation, & courses in your program that require hours, visit the College of Education website.
+For details on requirements, expectations, documentation, & courses in your program that require fieldwork hours, visit the College of Education website.

 Individuals that do not desire a license or are not eligible for a license can seek to earn the degree without meeting licensure requirements.
 In seeking this option, individuals understand that the following stipulations apply:

 - Confirmation must be given in writing that they seek this option and agree to the stipulations.